Iravukku Aayiram Kangal: Plot

 A major twist arrives in the form of Vyjayanthi, who has been following Maya's murder.
 She calls Bharath, requesting his permission to write a book based on this event.
-Vyjayanthi narrates a changed plot where Ganesh films Suseela nude and threatens her to marry him.
-When Bharath discovers this and Roopala's video, he decides to confront Ganesh and erase both videos.
-Maya learns that Ganesh is after Suseela, so she threatens him to split the shares.
-If he does not, she will tell Anitha about Suseela.
+Much to Bharath's shock, Vyjayanthi narrates a changed plot where, in Ganesh's desperate desire for Suseela, he films her nude and threatens her.
+When Bharath comes to know of this and of Roopala's video, he decides to confront Ganesh and erase both videos.
+Meanwhile, Maya learns that Ganesh is after Suseela, so she threatens him to split the shares into three instead of two.
+If he fails to do so, she will tell Anitha about Suseela.
 When Bharath and Suseela go to Ganesh's house to retrieve the videos, Maya tries to attack Bharath, but Suseela kills her.
 Bharath and Suseela erase the videos and leave the crime scene.
-Bharath finds that Murugesan had taken the murder weapon, so he plants it in Ganesh's car and frames him for Maya's murder.
+When Bharath finds that Murugesan had taken the murder weapon by mistake, he plants it in Ganesh's car and frames him for Maya's murder.

-In the present, Bharath requests Vyjayanthi to find an alternative plot.
+In the present, Bharath disagrees with the changed plot and requests Vyjayanthi to find an alternative one.
 Later, when he visits her, he finds her murdered, implying that her version of the story may be true.
 It is left to the audience as to who is Vyjayanthi's murderer.

 Cast

 Production

 Mu.
 Maran, an erstwhile assistant director to Raghava Lawrence and K. V. Anand, announced in February 2017 that his first directorial venture would be a crime thriller featuring Arulnithi.
 Titled Iravukku Aayiram Kangal after a song from Kulamagal Radhai (1963), Maran revealed that the film was based on real life incidents which he had read about in newspapers.
-While Arulnithi would portray a taxi driver, actress Mahima Nambiar was signed to play a nurse, after the director was impressed with her performance in Kuttram 23 (2017).
-Actors Ajmal and Anandaraj also signed the project in March 2017, with filming starting during the month.
-Initially, Vishal Chandrasekhar was selected as music composer for this film as depicted on the teaser of the film.
-But in a turn of events, Sam CS replaces Vishal as the music director.
+Arulnithi revealed it would be an action thriller.
+Mahima Nambiar was announced as the lead actress in March 2017.
+Actors Ajmal and Anandaraj also signed the project in the same month, with filming starting shortly thereafter.
+Initially, Vishal Chandrashekhar was selected as music composer for this film.
+But in a turn of events, Sam C. S. replaced Vishal.
+Filming was complete by March 2018.

 Soundtrack

-The songs and background score were handled by Sam CS, and the lyrics were written by the composer himself.
-The soundtrack consisted of three tracks and two themes having five songs in total, which received positive reviews from the critics praising the usage of new sounds and the tracks that suited the respective situations of the movie.
+The songs and background score were handled by Sam C. S., and the lyrics were written by himself.

-Release
+Release and reception

-The production cost of the film was valued at 6 crore.
-The satellite rights of the film were sold to Sun TV (India).
-The movie received positive to mixed reviews from critics praising the story, screenplay and the performances of the cast.
-Thinkal Menon from The Times Of India rated the movie 3.5 out of 5 and wrote, "The major attraction of the film is its two hours duration and its racy screenplay."
+Iravukku Aayiram Kangal was released on 11 May 2018.
+Thinkal Menon from The Times of India rated the film 3.5 out of 5 and wrote, "The major attraction of the film is its two hours duration and its racy screenplay."
+Ashameera Aiyappan of The Indian Express called the plot "intriguing", but felt it was not well executed.